mmphego/mmphego.github.io/_posts/2026-03-21-Did-I-Just-Accidentally-Build-a-Memory-Management-System-for-Claude-Code.md

 | What are the non-negotiable rules and processes? | Procedural | Agent instructions, guardrails |
 | How do agents share knowledge? | Blackboard / Hierarchical | Shared state or stratified layers + router |

 **A note on cost.** My full setup (CLAUDE.md + 15 rules files + per-project MEMORY.md) totals ~55KB and ~950 lines.
-That's roughly 14,000 tokens loaded at every session start.
+Roughly 14,000 tokens loaded at every session start.
 On Claude Opus, that's about $0.21 per session in input tokens.
-Fourteen months of corrections, governance rules, and persona context for the price of a bad coffee.
-Worth every token.
+Fourteen months of corrections, governance rules, and persona context for the price of a bad coffee. *(And unlike the coffee, it compounds.)*

 In Part 2, I'll take these cognitive types from filesystem markdown into production code: ADK's `Session`, `State`, and `MemoryService` primitives, with OpenSearch for episodic retrieval and Aurora for structured semantic facts.
+The fun part. *(The part where things break in new and exciting ways.)*

 ---